voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Design overview
 _______________

-Plugins are composed of one or more Panels, Operators, and/or Components.
+Plugins are composed of one or more panels, operators, and components.

 Together these building blocks enable you to build full-featured interactive data applications that tailor FiftyOne to your specific use case and workflow.